openservicemesh/osm-docs/content/en/docs/releases/feature_lifecycle.md

 Stable APIs marked as deprecated:

 - Remain functional but will generate a warning if used
-- Will not be removed within a major release version
+- At the earliest, would not be removed until the next major version
 - Will no longer be functional after removal

 Alpha APIs may be removed in any release without any prior notice or deprecation.